 The Smart Tools Agent is a lightweight software package that coordinates software deployment, collects metrics, and transmits logs.
 The agent has two functions:

 - When installed on machines provisioned using a blueprint, the agent enables Smart Tools to configure each machine and install software required for the blueprint deployment (such as when deploying Citrix XenApp and XenDesktop).
-After deployment, the agent enables Smart Tools to monitor each machine, auto-scale machines, and provide redundancy and failover.
+After deployment, the agent enables Smart Tools to monitor each machine.

 - When installed on a machine designated as a connector, the agent acts as a point of contact between Smart Tools and the machines in a firewalled resource location (such as Citrix XenServer).

 Smart Tools can install the agent automatically on new VMs that are provisioned as part of deploying a blueprint.
 You can also download the agent and install it manually.
 For more information about installing the agent, see the following topics:

 A connector enables Smart Tools to communicate with machines in a resource location that resides behind a firewall.
 A connector is required for resource locations using Citrix XenServer, VMware vSphere, and Microsoft Hyper-V.

 To set up a connector, you install the Smart Tools Agent on a machine in your deployment environment and specify that machine as the connector when you add your resource location to Smart Tools.
 When you select the machine to be the connector, Smart Tools "promotes" the agent by installing additional software on the machine and adding the machine to the list of available connectors for the resource location.

 You can specify the same machine to act as a connector between different resource locations.
 For example, the machine you specify as the connector for a Citrix XenServer resource location can also be specified when you configure a VMware vSphere resource location.
 To do this, the connector must be able to communicate with each environment you intend to use as resource locations.

 For more information about setting up connectors, see Agent and connector requirements.